 The other hill in Brno is dominated by Brno Castle, also known as Brno Špilberk.
 This formidable medieval castle which also served as a prison under the Habsburg Empire.

 One of the more recent Brno attractions is Villa Tugendhat, one of the most ground-breaking buildings of the 20th century.
 It’s a superb example of modern functionalist architecture, and was designed by the famous German architect Mies van der Rohe.
-Tours interior are usually booked out several months in advance, but you can still turn up and visit the garden for a small fee (50 CZK).
+Check out our own Villa Tugendhat guide here.

 If you’re travelling with kids, make time to see one of the best Brno museums, Vida, around 2 km from the city centre.
 It’s also known as the Brno Technical Museum, and is brilliant for kids, with over 50 hands-on experiences and experiments to try out.
 Our Little Man’s favourite was flying a balloon.